TypeError/elf/README.md

 ## Contributing

 Contributions are welcome!
 Please [open an issue](https://github.com/TypeError/elf/issues) or submit a [pull request](https://github.com/TypeError/elf/pulls) for new features or bug fixes.
-For detailed guidelines, refer to our [CONTRIBUTING.md](CONTRIBUTING.md).

 ---